lsst-ts/ts_labview_tcp_json/src/README.md

 - Numeric 1D-Array.
 - Numeric 2D-Array.

-Please us the `convertToKeyValuePair.vi` to call all functions or the `convertToKeyValuePair_example.vi` to use as an example.
+Please use the `convertToKeyValuePair.vi` to call all functions.
+If you want to know how to use this function, please go to `tests/Utility/keyValuePair/testConvertToKeyValuePairWithJSON.vi`.

+Note:

+1. The polymorphic `convertToKeyValuePair.vi` does not support `Inf` value.
+Please try to avoid use this value.